ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 ### SortInputType bindings

-By default only the `string` type is bound explicitly.
-If you want to configure sorting globally you are free to bind additional types.
+By default, only the `string` type is bound explicitly.
+If you want to configure sorting globally, you are free to bind additional types.

 **Configuration**